Are your chickens happy in their chicken coop?

 How are chickens like grumpy teenagers?
 They want space!
 Stuffing too many birds into a small space makes for a flock of grumpy girls.
 Overcrowding encourages bullying, egg-eating, and health problems.

 In winter, too much snuggling and not enough space will cause humidity (remember—moisture is the chicken’s winter enemy!) and will put the birds at risk for frostbite.

 Coop Is Just Right

-A coop that will make your flock of Goldi-clucks sigh with relief and go right to sleep will give them enough room to get around, allow space for different personalities, but still be cozy enough to let them gather together to create heat.
+The perfect chicken coop gives your flock enough room to get around, give them space, and still be cozy enough to let them gather together to create heat.

 In our experience, that magic number is at least 2 square feet per bird.

 Understanding Chicken Coop Size Recommendations

 When you start looking for that perfect coop, watch out for the manufacturer’s recommendation for bird count, especially on cheap, multipurpose animal shelters from overseas.
 Their advertising and labeling is often very misleading and flat-out wrong.

 A recent search on Amazon brought up three coops.
 While the pictures of the coops looked nice, the dimensions told a different story.